DamianBrizuela/DamianBrizuela/README.md

-## My Name is Nelson Damian Brizuela
+## Hi, my name is Nelson Damian Brizuela
 ### 👋🏼 About me
 I’m a software developer and electronics technician.
 I mainly like coding in Python, I started learning with Pascal but during my Bachelor's degree in System Analysis, I worked entirely with C++.
 I enjoy roller skating and spending quality time outdoors with my friend, girlfriend and two daughters.
 I also like reading and learning about finance, investment, and market operations.
 ### Professional me